kamoke1207/momentum-increasing-batch-size/additional_experiments_for_rebuttal/README.md

 While we initially aimed to compare fixed and increasing batch size schedules under the same total gradient computation budget, we now instead focus on comparing the SFO complexity required for each method to reach a specified value of the full gradient norm during training.
 We believe this provides a more meaningful and performance-oriented evaluation.

-We conducted the experiments using the CIFAR-100 dataset and focused on the NSHB optimizer only, while keeping all other training settings consistent with those described in the main paper.
-Specifically, we conducted experiments under the following settings:
+We conducted experiments under the following settings:

+- For gradient norm threshold evaluation:
   - Fixed: batch size b = 8, Increasing: initial batch size = 8, doubling every 20 epochs
   - Fixed: batch size b = 128, Increasing: initial batch size = 128, doubling every 50 epochs

+- For test accuracy threshold evaluation:
+  - Fixed: batch size b = 8, Increasing: initial batch size = 8, doubling every 20 epochs
+  - Fixed: batch size b = 128, Increasing: initial batch size = 128, doubling every 25 epochs

 The results of these experiments are summarized in the two tables below.